The Gourmet Goat

 - Bring mixture to boil, stirring constantly while cooking.
 Cook until the mixture is thick and looks like caramel sauce.

 - Pour into jars, cool, and refrigerate.
 This makes a great topping for ice cream and makes a delicious apple dip!

-© Copyright 2005-2015 Lifestyle Direct, Inc. All rights reserved.
-Recipes and some content copyright American Dairy Goat Association.
-Images are the copyright of their respective owners.
+© Copyright 2005-2024 Lifestyle Direct, Inc. All rights reserved.
+All images are copyrighted to their respective owners.